torrencetfieldssec/Cybersecurity-portfolio-/systems-and-linux/README.md

 ---
 ### File Discovery with find
-In this image I used the Linux command `find`
+In this image I used the Linux commands to find out information about different users.

 ![Find Command](screenshots/sl-find-01-new.PNG)